-My current QI and research projects include work on readmissions, hospital-acquired infections, clinical documentation improvement, and optimization of chronic kidney disease and cardiovascular disease management and referral patterns.
-I also oversee QI education and projects for the Internal Medicine Residency Program as the Associate Program Director for Quality Improvement and Patient Safety.
+My current QI and research projects include work on readmissions, clinical documentation improvement, ORYX measures, medication reconciliation, and optimization of chronic kidney disease and cardiovascular disease management and referral patterns.
+I also oversee QI education and projects for the Internal Medicine Residency Program at Duke as the Associate Program Director for Quality Improvement and Patient Safety and help co-lead our Residency Patient Safety and Quality Council.

 My other teaching roles include housestaff and student clinical teaching and oversight on our general medicine wards, housestaff evidence-based medicine training via case and journal article presentations during resident reports, and serving as a small group leader for a second-year medical student course on case-based clinical management.
-I also work annually with undergraduate students performing research in Haiti via the SRT program and DGHI.
+I also have worked with undergraduate students performing research in Haiti via the SRT program and DGHI.

 Education and Training